 Work in groups and teams as much as you can.
 Make things with people.
 Collaborate.
 Get good at speaking.
-Interpersonal skills are becoming more rare nowadays, and the best-paying jobs require it.
+Interpersonal skills are becoming rarer nowadays, and the best-paying jobs require them.

 Learn Through Teaching

 Become a teacher.
 Teach what you know, even if you don’t know very much.
-Not only does teaching help you research topics more deeply, it also proves that you know that subject.
-Teaching is how you truly understand a topic fully.
+Not only does teaching help you research topics more deeply, but it also proves that you know that subject.
+I believe that teaching is how you truly understand a topic.

 My career was built on teaching workshops in college.
-Was I particularly great at what I taught?
+Was I great at the topics I taught?
 No, but I was good enough to teach it.
 I was good enough that some of my fellow students mistook me for college faculty.
-I can attribute most of my current career to contacts I made teaching those workshops.
-People assume—rightfully or otherwise—that if you are teaching something that you are somehow an export.
+I can attribute most of my career, networking, and opportunities to contacts I made teaching those workshops.
+People assume—rightfully or otherwise—that if you are teaching something, you are somehow an export.
 Use that to your advantage.

 In addition to learning through teaching, you can also learn through mentoring other people in your field.
-Despite what other people say, you can be a mentor without being an expect.
+Despite what other people say, you can be a mentor without being an expert.
 You can mentor on Day 1.
-There are other people who are at your same level that you can be a mentor to.
+There are other people at your same level that you can mentor.

-Since you are closer to the pain and the information you are learning, you’ll be better equipped to mentor people who are going through the same thing you are.
-Experts are great a mentoring you on the big picture, and have a lot more experience to share.
+Since you are closer to the pain and the information you are learning, you’ll be better equipped to mentor people who are going through the same thing.
+Experts are great a mentoring you on the big picture and have a lot more experience to share.
 However, it’s been years or even decades since they’ve gone through what you have gone through.
 So some of their advice can be out-of-touch.